nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 09 - The Process.markdown

 13.	`jobs` is a shell built-in command in Bash and doesn't throw up this error message.

-	A discussion on the question can be read [here](https://unix.stackexchange.com/q/111349/280308) on Unix & Linux Stack Exchange.
+	A discussion on the question can be found on a Unix & Linux Stack Exchange thread [here](https://unix.stackexchange.com/q/111349/280308).

 ##